SiegeEngineers/WololoKingdoms/libwololokingdoms/README.md

 # WololoKingdoms Converter Library

 This is the library code for the WololoKingdoms conversion mod.
-See [WololoKingdoms](https://github.com/aoe2communitygithub/wololokingdoms) for the installer application code.
+See [WololoKingdoms](https://github.com/aoe2communitygithub/wololokingdoms) for more information and for the installer application code.

 ## Building

-The build is currently only made for linux.
+The build script is currently only made for linux.

+### On Linux

 It's based on a Makefile right now but may be moved to CMake.

+libwololokingdoms requires a C++ compiler that supports C++17 and its `<filesystem>` API.

 You need to have CMake installed to build genieutils.
+Your package manager likely contains a `cmake` package.

 First get the dependencies: